THE CHARTREUX CAT – AN EARLY HISTORY

 FIFe AND THE CHARTREUX CROSS-BREEDS

-By 1970, FIFe (the major European cat registry) had assimilated the Chartreux and British Blue into a single breed called "Chartreux" but had adopted the breed standard of the common British Blue Shorthair.
-Breeders of the genuine French Chartreux objected and FIFe reversed their decision in 1977.
-From then on, the Chartreux and British Blue Shorthair could be maintained as separate breeds, and crossbreeding was discouraged.
+FIFe reversed their decision in 1977, giving the Chartreux a separate breed standard, which became the basis of the modern standard.
+From then on, the Chartreux and British Blue Shorthair were maintained as separate breeds, and crossbreeding was discouraged.
 The problem was, not all European Cat Clubs were affiliated to FIFe, and they continued to use the name "Chartreux" for the British Shorthair, European Blue Shorthair or for crosses between one of these Shorthairs and the genuine French Chartreux.
+In German speaking countries, the term “Karthauser” (Carthusian) was officially used for the British Blue until 1991, and was misused for many years after.
 This was almost back to the early 1900s when all blue cats were lumped into a single “self blue” category!

 The continued use of the Chartreux name for British, European and cross-bred blue shorthairs tended to occur in countries where the genuine Chartreux was rare or absent.
-Because it had once been saved by outcrossing to Blue Persians, and because some of the British or European blues carried the recessive longhair gene, "Chartreux Longhairs" appeared.
-These are sometimes bred under the name “Benedictine”.
-"Blue-Cream Chartreux" also appeared, because some of the other blue shorthairs were genetically blue torties with minimal cream markings (and where there are blue-creams, there can be undesirable male cream Chartreux.).
-Though no doubt attractive in their own right, breeders of the genuine Chartreux are now careful not to introduce these mixed heritage cats into their breeding programmes.
+Because the Paris Cat Club pedigrees contained Blue Persians, and because some of the British or European blues carried the recessive longhair gene, "Chartreux Longhairs" occasionally appeared.
+In 2002 there was a short-lived attempt by some English breeders to recognise these as “Benedictines” when they cropped up in a litter.
+At first FIFe looked set to recognise these variants under that name, but protests from Chartreux breeders meant this decision was reversed and longhaired variants could only be registered as "Not Recognised Longhair - XLH".
+"Blue-Cream Chartreux" also appeared (mainly with European breeders unaffiliated to FIFe) because Blue-Cream British Shorthairs had been used.
+Though no doubt attractive in their own right, breeders of the genuine Chartreux were careful not to introduce these mixed heritage cats into their breeding programmes.

 CHARTREUX IN THE USA